 Workplace Bullying Is a Dangerous Form of Abuse—Here's What to Do About It

-Being a target takes a major toll on your emotional and physical health.
+Being a target takes a major toll on your health, a new study shows.

 After Janice Gilligan White met her new manager three years ago, she soon developed reservations.
 He was prone to exaggerations and untruths, and he was quick to place blame on others.
 Still, White didn’t think his behavior would affect her 10-year career as an airport supervisor.

 “I operated under the assumption that if you do the right thing, you don’t have to worry,” White, 43, tells Health.

 Instead, the aggression she felt from her boss became contagious to others in her workplace; she noticed it emanating from another manager as well.
 “It was like bullying on steroids,” she says.